kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 ![quickstart-default-service-c-frontend.png](/img/home/quickstart-default-service-c-frontend.png)

-Here, Service C is claiming to depend on Service A and Service B, and has a configuration file containing the private IP addresses that it can use to communicate to Service A and Service B. To verify this is true, download the files artifact representing this config file with:
+Service C is depends on Service A and Service B, and has a configuration file containing their private IP addresses that it can use to communicate with them.
+To check that this is true, copy the files artifact containing this config file out of the enclave:

 ```console
 kurtosis files download quickstart service-c-rendered-config